-Plinth Height of the structure: Considering the plinth height and structure type, primary data shows that the majority of the structure's plinth height is up to 3 feet.
+Plinth Height of the structure: Considering the plinth height and structure type, primary data shows that the majority of the structure's plinth height is 2 feet.
+Feet plinth height is the second most popular plinth height in the study area.

-Plan Approval Status: In total, 29 percent of the owner do not have building plan approval which is mainly because of a lack of knowledge about the rule of building approval.
+Plan Approval Status: In total, 61.62 percent of the owner do not have building plan approval which is mainly because of a lack of knowledge about the rule of building approval.